Watson-Explorer/wex-wdc-integration-samples/wex-um/watson-user-modeling-readme.md

 8. Go back to the Book Title page
 9. Add the `Watson_UM` widget to the Book Title page and save the page configuration.

 At this point the widget should be fully configured.
 To test the widget, navigate to the application and choose a Book Title entity.
-I picked "Lug Nuts!" in the image below.
-The title from "Lug Nuts!" is used to create the model shown.
+The example shown in the below image uses the title from "Lug Nuts!" to create the model displayed.

 This simple example illustrates a basic integration.
 You should choose text that is relevant to a user or entity that you are modeling and you must provide enough text to generate a reliable model.
-See the [User Modeling documentation]() for more guidance on text selection and recommendations.
+See the [User Modeling documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/user-modeling.html) for more guidance on text selection and recommendations.

 ![Screen shot of "Watson User Modeling" widget.](ApplicationBuilder/watson-user-modeling-widget.png)